Chaser (dog): Deaths

 On June 17, 2018, John W. Pilley died in Spartanburg, South Carolina.
 He was recognized as both a professor and scientist for his research in canine cognition, the latest and most prominent example being with Chaser.
+Pilley's daughter, Deb Pilley Bianchi, who was involved in training and caring for Chaser, completed a book which she and John Pilley were in the process of writing before he died.

-After Pilley's death, Chaser lived with Pilley's wife Sally, and their adult daughters, Deb Pilley Bianchi and Robin Pilley.
-A year later, on July 23, 2019, Chaser died from natural causes, at the age of 15 years, in her home in Spartanburg, South Carolina.
-In a Facebook post, the family wrote a tribute to Chaser.
-"We... were with her as she passed.
+After Pilley's death, Chaser lived with Pilley's wife Sally, and their adult daughters, Deb and Robin Pilley.
+A year later, on July 23, 2019, Chaser died from natural causes, at the age of 15 years, in the family's home in Spartanburg.
+In a Facebook post, the family wrote a tribute to Chaser: "We... were with her as she passed.
 It was peaceful, beautiful, quiet.
 She had been doing really well and then a couple of weeks ago, she started going downhill very quickly...
 She is buried with the other Pilley dogs, sprinkled with John Pilley's ashes."

-Deb Pilley Bianchi, who was involved in training and caring for Chaser, is completing a book which she and John Pilley were in the process of writing before he died, with a working title of "A World of Chasers".